HR

 When an employee quits, take time to reflect and review their feedback.
 Processing an employee’s experience—and considering your own experience working with that person—can give you ideas for how to improve your business practices, employee management, and workplace culture.

 Make a list of immediate and long-term changes you’d like to make, then list the reasons why.
-For example, maybe you want to update your job descriptions to paint a more accurate picture of the day-to-day work and attract more qualified candidates.
+For example, maybe you want to update your job descriptions to accurately depict day-to-day work and attract more qualified candidates.
 Or maybe you extend the training period for employees, so they have more confidence on the job.

 How to improve employee retention

 Improving employee retention at your business requires strategy, time, and the willingness to make big changes.
-The most effective way to reduce employee turnover is to find out what your current employees want—through email surveys or one-on-one check-ins—then work on implementing their feedback.
+The most effective way to reduce employee turnover is to find out what your current employees want—through email surveys or one-on-one check-ins—and then work on implementing their feedback.

 Here are a handful of ways to invest in your employees’ satisfaction at work:

-• Offer a wider variety of benefits, like covered therapy sessions or monthly wellness stipends.
+- Offer a wider variety of benefits, such as covered therapy sessions or monthly wellness stipends.